An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: sigma -Algebras

 If $\mathcal{I}\subseteq \mathcal{P}(V)$ then we write $\mathcal{B}^0_{V,\mathcal{I}}$ for the Boolean algebra generated by $\bigcup_{I\in\mathcal{I}}\mathcal{B}^0_{V,\mathcal{I}}$.
 When $k\leq|V|$, we define $\mathcal{B}^0_{V,k}$ to be the Boolean algebra $\mathcal{B}^0_{V,\{I\subseteq V\mid |I|=k\}}$.

 For any $I\subseteq V$, we write ${<}I$ for the set of proper subsets of $I$.
-The \emph{principal} algebras are those of the form $\mathcal{B}_{V,{<}V}=\mathcal{B}_{V,|V|-1}$.
+The \emph{principal} algebras are those of the form $\mathcal{B}^0_{V,{<}V}=\mathcal{B}^0_{V,|V|-1}$.

+In all cases, we drop the superscript $^0$ to indicate the $\sigma$-algebra generated by the algebra. \end{definition}

+Throughout this paper our primary example of such a system of algebras will be the for $\mathcal{B}^0_V$ to be the collection fo sets of $V$-tuples definable in a model $\mathfrak{M}$ using parameters.

-In all cases, we drop the superscript $^0$ to indicate the $\sigma$-algebra generated by the algebra. \end{definition} The algebras $\mathcal{B}^0_{V,\mathcal{I}}$ are generally uncountable, and so the corresponding $\sigma$-algebras $\mathcal{B}_{V,\mathcal{I}}$ are generally non-separable.
-It is possible to recover separability by allowing only formulas whose parameters come from an elementary submodel.
-(This causes some additional complications, since the slices of some set $A\subseteq M^2$ are no longer necessarily measurable; rather, the slices are measurable with respect to some slightly larger $\sigma$-algebra which depends on the choice of slice.
-These complications can be addressed by a small amount of additional model-theoretic work; this separable approach is used in \cite{towsner:modeltheoretic,goldbring}.)
-These $\sigma$-algebras are closely related to the Szemer\'edi Regularity Lemma; for instance, in \cite{goldbring} it is shown that the usual regularity lemma follows almost immediately from the existence of the projection of a set onto $\mathcal{B}_{\{1,2\},1}$.
+The algebras $\mathcal{B}^0_{V,\mathcal{I}}$ are generally uncountable, and so the corresponding $\sigma$-algebras $\mathcal{B}_{V,\mathcal{I}}$ are generally non-separable.
+(It is possible to recover separability by allowing only formulas whose parameters come from an elementary submodel.
+This causes some additional complications, since the slices of some set $A\subseteq M^2$ are no longer necessarily measurable; rather, the slices are measurable with respect to some slightly larger $\sigma$-algebra which depends on the choice of slice.
+These complications can be addressed by a small amount of additional model-theoretic work; this separable approach is used in \cite{towsner:modeltheoretic,goldbring:_approx_logic_measure}.)
+These $\sigma$-algebras are closely related to the Szemer\'edi Regularity Lemma; for instance, in \cite{goldbring:_approx_logic_measure} it is shown that the usual regularity lemma follows almost immediately from the existence of the projection of a set onto $\mathcal{B}_{\{1,2\},1}$.

-Note that, while a $\sigma$-algebra is well-defined independently of the choice of a particular measure, notions like the projection onto a $\sigma$-algebra do depend on a particular choice of measure.
+Note that while a $\sigma$-algebra is well-defined independently of the choice of a particular measure, notions like the projection onto a $\sigma$-algebra do depend on a particular choice of measure.